kubernetes/website/content/en/blog/_posts/2024-07-18-kubernetes-1.31-deprecations-and-removals.md

 To prepare for this, you can edit your existing manifests and rewrite client software to use the `flowcontrol.apiserver.k8s.io/v1 API` version, available since v1.29.
 All existing persisted objects are accessible via the new API.
 Notable changes in flowcontrol.apiserver.k8s.io/v1beta3 include that the PriorityLevelConfiguration `spec.limited.nominalConcurrencyShares` field only defaults to 30 when unspecified, and an explicit value of 0 is not changed to 30.

-For more information please refer to [these docs](/docs/reference/using-api/deprecation-guide/#v1-32).
+For more information, please refer to [these docs](/docs/reference/using-api/deprecation-guide/#v1-32).

 ## Want to know more?
 The Kubernetes release notes announce deprecations.